-You can extend a connection from your scientific instrument or sensor to your NTMS with standard CAT5 or 6-pin phone cable using the standard RJ-45 coupler provided with most interfaces.
+You can extend any connection from your scientific instrument or sensor to your NTMS with standard CAT5 or 6-pin phone cable using the standard RJ-45 coupler provided with most interfaces.
 The instrument or sensor can be placed 300ft or more away from the NTMS.
 See your specific hardware manual for details.

-Monitoring a Freezer through Standard Network Wall Plates
+Monitoring via Standard Network Wall Plates